LordWingZero/tennu-admin-cooldown/README.md

         var shoutConfig = client.config("shout");
         if (!shoutConfig)
         {
-            throw Error('tennu-tell: is missing some or all of its configuration.');
+            throw Error(this.name + ': is missing some or all of its configuration.');
         }

         // This chunk of code is what lets tennu-cooldown take over if it exists